Last updated on November 7th, 2023 at 11:47 am

 What Language is Spoken in Corfu?

-Older people still remember a local linguistic idiom called Corfiot dialect that is not used anymore though, only some words have remained to remind of the language spoked here centuries ago.
+Older people still remember a local linguistic idiom called Corfiot dialect that is not used anymore though, only some words have remained to remind us of the language spoken here centuries ago.

 What food do they eat in Corfu?

 Corfu has a rich culinary tradition that is influenced by its Greek, Italian, and Venetian history.
 The island’s cuisine features fresh, locally sourced ingredients, including seafood, meat, vegetables, and fruits.
 Here are some of the most popular dishes you can try in Corfu: